caktus/talks/djangocon/2013/scaling/scaling.rst

 ---------------
 - Django compressor is great and pulls together a number of important extras on top of django.contrib.staticfiles.
 - It not only can compress + combine your CSS and JS, but can also do things like process your LESS or SAS files for you at deploy time.
-- You really do not want things things taking up a Python web server process, so get them out of the way when you deploy and stop worrying about static media.
+- You really do not want these things taking up a Python web server process, so get them out of the way when you deploy and stop worrying about static media.

 ----